DanielGiljam/nextjs-global-app-state/README.md

 You're creating a website or web application powered by [Next.js](https://nextjs.org/).
 You're ambitious — you want your website/web application to have all those fancy features that the triple-A sites and apps have, to be able to compete with them.
 We're talking about features such as

 - light and dark UI themes
-  - automatic theme selection
+  - automatic theme detection
     - based on system theme client-side
     - based on before/after sunrise/sunset server-side (or if system theme can't be determined client-side)
-  - feature which allows user to override auto selection and remember user preference in future sessions
+  - feature which allows user to override auto detection and remember user preference in future sessions
 - automatic locale (language) detection
   - locale-agnostic URLs where paths can be prefixed with a lang code, but don't have to!
 - GDPR and CCPA compliance with minimal UX impact